waterloo-rocketry/daq/inflight_recording/README.md

 1. In the home folder, run `mkdir autovid`
 1. Run `cd autovid` to move into the autovid folder
 1. Download the contents of this folder
+1. Open `autovid.sh` and set the IP and PORT variables to the correct values
 1. __Convert ALL line endings in the `.sh` and `.service` files to UNIX-style line endings (LF)__
 	1. Skipping this step will result in the service NOT running.
 	1. In Notepad++, this can be done by opening the file -> edit -> EOL conversion -> UNIX